'Go back to school': Trump assails U.S. intel chiefs after they contradict him on Iran, North Korea

 "Your refusal to accept the unanimous assessment of U.S. Intelligence on Iran, No. Korea, ISIS, Russia, & so much more shows the extent of your intellectual bankruptcy.
 All Americans, especially members of Congress, need to understand the danger you pose to our national security," he said.

-Rep. Adam Schiff, the chairman of the House Intelligence Committee, also said Trump was wrong to undermine the intelligence assessments.
+Rep. Adam Schiff, D-Calif., the chairman of the House Intelligence Committee, said it was "deeply dangerous that the White House isn't listening" to the consensus of the intelligence community.

 "It is a credit to our intelligence agencies that they continue to provide rigorous and realistic analyses of the threats we face," he said on Twitter.
 "It's deeply dangerous that the White House isn't listening."